 My current role is Professor of the Critique of Political Economy in the Department of Social and Political Sciences, having joined Brunel in 1994 in what was then a Department of Government.
-I am a critical theorist who focuses on questions of state power and capital, especially as they pertain to police, security and war, a series of powers that can be captured under the label 'pacification'.
+I am a critical theorist who focuses on questions of state and capital, especially as they pertain to police, security and war.
 I also have an interest in the political imagination, especially concerning bodies, monstrosity, subjectivity and death.

-More detail is given in the sections on this webpage called 'Research' and 'Selected Publications'.
+More detail of my research is given in the links above called 'Research' and 'Selected Publications'.
 The 'Selected Publications' section lists only my books.
 Most of my published work is available for free either here:

 If there is a publication of mine that you can't find on those sites, email me and if I can then I will provide it.

 - PhD Philosophy (Middlesex)

 Neocleous, M. (2022) 'The Politics of Immunity: Security and the Policing of Bodies'.
 Verso Books.
 ISSN 10: 183976483X ISSN 13: 9781839764837

 Neocleous, M. (2021) 'A Critical Theory of Police Power'.
 Verso.
 ISSN 13: 978-1788735209